-The Housing Department was awarded a ROSS (Resident Opportunities and Self-Sufficiency) for Education Grant and partnered with the Library Department's College Depot to deploy Education Navigators to provide youthbetween the ages of 15 - 20 and their families individualized assistance at public housing sites.
+The Housing Department was awarded a ROSS (Resident Opportunities and Self-Sufficiency) for Education Grant and partnered with the Library Department's College Depot to deploy Education Navigators to provide youth between the ages of 15 - 20 and their families for individualized assistance at public housing sites.
 The Navigators provide support with free application for Federal Student Aid completion, financial literacy and college readiness, post-secondary program applications, and post acceptance assistance.
 The grant period did end but HSS is providing the framework from this grant at all housing sites that HSS provides services.

-The Housing Department participates in HUD's ConnectHome program to bridge the digital divide to increase internet connectivity and assist housing residents to attain devices.
-During the pandemic the Housing Department was approved by the City Council to purchase and provide 800 devices and two years of internet services to all families with youth ages 5 - 18, through the City's CARES Act funding.
-The Department was also approved to provide 800 devices and two years of internet services for all senior residents.
+The Housing Department participates in HUD's ConnectHome program to bridge the digital divide by providing internet connectivity and assisting housing residents to attain devices.
+During the pandemic, the Housing Department was approved by the City Council to purchase and provide 800 devices and two years of internet services to all families with youth ages 5-18, through the City's CARES Act funding and later approved to provide 800 devices and two years of internet services for all senior elderly residents.
 This provided the seniors with opportunities to conduct virtual telehealth appointments, conduct online banking, online shopping, connectivity to family and friends and multiple other services.
-The Housing Development team and HSS distributed the devices and is provided training on how to use devices, set up email and set up applications.
+The Housing Development team and HSS distributed the devices and provided training on how to use devices, set up email and set up applications.
 Other devices were provided by Everyone On through the Carnegie Foundation provided to high school and college student and adults.
 In 2022, an additional 2-year extension was provided to the residents through CDBG funding.
-The Department is looking for solutions to provide Wi-Fi at the Choice Community and all City of Phoenix senior housing sites.
-Digital training is being planned for all identified sites.